-6.3 LIMITATIONS, UNCERTAINTIES AND ASSUMPTIONS
+6.2 LIMITATIONS, UNCERTAINTIES AND ASSUMPTIONS

-Some limitations and uncertainties were acknowledged during the EIA process, which are summarised in Table 6, along with the assumptions made to manage them.
+Some limitations and uncertainties were acknowledged during the EIA process, which are summarised in Table 7, along with the assumptions made to manage them.
 In line with EIA best practice, assumptions have been made based on realistic worst-case scenarios, thereby ensuring that the worst-case potential environmental impacts are identified and assessed.

-TABLE 6 - LIMITATIONS, UNCERTAINTIES AND ASSUMPTIONS
+TABLE 7 - LIMITATIONS, UNCERTAINTIES AND ASSUMPTIONS

-LIMITATION / UNCERTAINTY ASSUMPTION Number of access roads and temporary The creation of new tracks or access roads will be avoided, and drill campsites existing tracks and routes will be used as far as possible.
-While every effort will be made to minimize environmental damage, in some cases it will be necessary to clear some bush to create small roads, which may be required for equipment to reach the site and for temporary campsites.
-If needed, cut lines have to be created through the clearing of vegetation to gain access to some parts of the EPL.
-The program of exploration works is not It is assumed that exploration work shall take a couple of months with confirmed two to three-week sampling projects at different times on different sites and with follow-up exploration drilling projects possible.
-Activities involve drilling; aerial or remote sensing; geophysical surveys; and mineral sampling.
-Pitting and trenching are unlikely.
-Number of workers, area they will come It is planned that approximately 10 people will be contracted for the from and accommodation proposed project.
-Most of the employees will stay in Rehoboth; contractors may camp on exploration sites / farms, depending on approval of farm owners.
+LIMITATION / UNCERTAINTY ASSUMPTION Number of access roads and The creation of new tracks or access roads will be avoided, and temporary drill campsites existing tracks and routes will be used as far as possible.
+While every effort will be made to minimize environmental damage, in some cases it may be necessary to clear some bush to create

+LIMITATION / UNCERTAINTY ASSUMPTION small roads or access lines, which may be required for equipment to reach the site and for temporary campsites.
+If needed, cut lines may need to be created through the clearing of vegetation to gain access to some parts of the EPL.
+The program of exploration works is It is assumed that exploration work shall take a couple of not confirmed months with two to three-week sampling projects at different times on different sites and with follow-up exploration drilling projects possible.
+Activities may involve diamond core drilling; aerial or remote sensing; geophysical surveys; and mineral sampling.
+Pitting and trenching are unlikely although not ruled out completely.
+Number of workers, where they will It is planned that approximately 10 people will be contracted come from and accommodation for the proposed project.
+Most of the employees may stay in Rehoboth; contractors may camp on exploration site, depending on approval of farm owners.
+It is also assumed that vacancies may be filled with Rehoboth residents wherever possible.